CommandPost/FCPCafe/docs/_includes/latenite/latenite-technology.md

 ---

-## TestFlight

-Here's some of our projects still in active development, awaiting Mac App Store approval:

-{{ include "latenite/recall-toolbox" }}

----

 ## In Development

-Here's a **sneak peak** of some of the things we have in development.
+Here's a **sneak peak** of some of the things we have in development:

-Exact shipping dates may vary, as all these ideas are still in active development, and subject to things like TestFlight & App Store approval, etc.

 ---